KrisFernando/dockerize-app/README.md

 Dockerize App-Tier

-• Change hardcoded database config to environment variables
+• Change hardcoded database config to use environment variables

 • Add function to create table path /init

+Dockerize Web-Tier

+• Change hardcoded api url and port in nginx config to use environment variables